 For many youngsters, childhood is a happy time.
-For others it is plagued by developmental issues, sadness and behavioural problems.
+For others it is plagued by developmental issues, sadness and behavioral problems.
 Parents of children who are experiencing a hard time can turn to psychotherapy to help their kids cope.

 What is psychotherapy?

 Psychotherapy is a treatment used to deal with mental disorders without the use of medication.
-For instance, psychologists are psychotherapy practitioners because they go through specific university schooling to learn how to treat mental illness through cognitive behavioural therapy and counselling and do not prescribe medicine.
+For instance, psychologists are psychotherapy practitioners because they go through specific university schooling to learn how to treat mental illness through cognitive behavioral therapy and counselling and do not prescribe medicine.

 What problems can be treated by psychotherapy?

 When a child chronically acts out, there are usually underlying causes.
 Psychotherapy can uncover those causes and treat them effectively.
 Many children are unable to cope with everyday stresses like homework and taking tests; some even have trouble deciding what to wear to school so much that it becomes an upsetting part of their routine.
 On the other hand, a child may be experiencing peer pressure, bullying or a mental illness such as OCD or depression.
 They may also have trouble dealing with a divorce or a move to a new city.
 Psychotherapy can treat all of the following:

 - Delays in development like speech, language and potty training